 If you pick Boracay for your next kitesurfing holidays from about November till March or early April, you’ll have some awesome riding sessions.
 The temperatures stay consistent between 25 to 32 degrees Celsius and it’s mostly dry with just a very few tropical showers.

 But due to the island’s popularity with the holiday makers, there are some extra busy periods, specially Christmas, Easter and the Chinese New Year.
-Winter months are definitely an ideal time to escape from the unbearable winters of the northern hemisphere, but the island and its beaches can hardly cope with the crowds.
+Winter months are surely an ideal time to escape from the unbearable winters of the northern hemisphere, but the island and its beaches can hardly cope with the crowds.

 Once the main season is over, Habagat monsoon wind blows for the rest of the year, starting from late May till October.
 This is the Boracay’s rainy season.
 The wind blows onshore on White Beach at this time, the opposite side of the island, but don’t bother visiting the island for kitesurfing in the Habagat season.
 The wind is generally not consistent enough and quite unpredictable.
 You’ll only have about 50/50 chance of a good wind in this season.
 On the positive side though, you can score some pretty cheap holiday deals at this time of the year and the island will be much more peaceful.

 Probably the most famous of the kitespots in Boracay island, Bulabog beach attracts a lot of people during the peak season, so it may get pretty crowded specially around the holiday months.